 More lovely coastline follows.
 Here we look back to Sozopol.

 And these are the dunes of Dyuni with the Marine Royal Palace resort in the background.

 With more miles of golden sand at Primorsco.

-And this example of the Bulgarian scourge of uncompleted development.
+And another example of the Bulgarian problem of uncompleted development.

 Near Lozenets most developments are luxury.

 Which makes this abandoned construction site north of Tsarevo even more of a surprise.